Wilton Benitez SL-28 Ultrasonic

 Growing Elevation: 1950 Meters

-Processing: Sterilization with Ozonoated Water & Ultraviolet Light.
+Processing: Ultrasound Treatment.
+Sterilization with Ozonoated Water & Ultraviolet Light.
 Double Thermal Shock Treament.
 Double Anaerobic Yeast Fermentation.
 Controlled Drying.

 Region: Piendamó, Cauca, Colombia.

-Our Wilton Benitez SL-28 is back!
-This special coffee comes from Wilton Benitez’s competition series (the ultra special coffees he singles out for use in national and international barista competitions) and a previous lot of this coffee was recently used by Edwin Tascon to win 1st place in Colombia’s national barista competition!
-This single origin lot is comprised solely of the SL-28 variety and displays coveted flavors unique to that variety (think fruity, berry forward and wine-like), coupled with flavors reminiscent of the terroir of Colombia which often produces ultra sweet, fruity, and floral coffees.
-Add to this Wilton’s unique processing and the result is coffee magic.
-Every time we cup this coffee, we are blown away by it’s depth and complexity.
-We called this coffee winey and elegant and tasted berry jam, freesia, pink starburst, strawberry, cherry, blueberry Italian soda, jasmine, and lychee.
+This single origin lot is also comprised solely of the SL-28 variety and displays coveted flavors unique to this variety first developed in Kenya (think fruity, berry-forward and wine-like), coupled with flavors reminiscent of the terroir of Colombia which often produces ultra sweet, fruity, and floral coffees.
+Add to this Wilton’s unique and meticulous processing and you wind up with something quite extraordinary.
+Every time we cup this coffee, we are blown away by it’s depth and complexity and this time (with the ultrasound treatment) it was even more amplified.
+This coffee is winey and complex with tasting notes of blue raspberry, sweet tarts, freesia (think hyper floral), and huckleberry jam.
 A must-try coffee for anyone seeking a unique and special coffee experience!